Updated 20th April 2018

 Right to access your information

-You have the right to see the information we hold about you under Data Protection laws.
 You also have a right to us to correct, delete, or restrict your personal data.
 You may ask us to send your information to someone else, or to give you information in a way that makes it easy for you to pass on.
-You can also object to or withdraw your permission for us to process your information.
+You can also object to or withdraw your permission for us to process your information, which we will do unless it is necessary for the purpose you have provided it, such as processing your donation.

-If you want to exercise any of these rights, send a description of your request (including the information you want to access, if applicable) and proof of your identity by email to [email protected]
+If you want to exercise any of these rights, send a description of your request (including the information you want to access, if applicable) and proof of your identity by post to our Bristol office: PO Box 3245, Bristol, BS2 2EH.
+We cannot accept requests via email, so that we can ensure we provide the information to the correct person.

 Right to complain